dkvz/PasswordManagerApp/README.md

 - [ ] I have serious issues with using text inputs in flex rows, when you resize to minimum width some of the inputs are sticking out of the viewport.
 We might need a width: 100% on body or something (might also be I need display: block instead of inline).
 - [x] To open a new session I created something in SessionManager that returns an enum member.
 To save the session I did it almost entirely in ApiController.
 I should be consistent here and pick one or the other.
 Some methods in ISessionManager won't be needed anymore after the refactoring.
 - [ ] We could have a big setTimeout that automatically disconnects the session for inactivity, reset or disable it when interacting with the UI.
-- [ ] I'm not super sure what happens if a password is longer than 16 characters.
+- [x] I'm not super sure what happens if a password is longer than 16 characters.
 It should pad to always be a multiple of 16 bytes but I should test it.
 In the same vein I also need to test a password that is exactly 16 characters to see if my JS de-padding works in that case too.
 - [x] The password field on the second slide show the number of characters in the password; I should probably use placeholder text or find an option to hide the number of characters.
 - [ ] In the JS code there are byte arrays I could clean up from memory at some point but I usually don't bother.
 - [x] The copy to clipboard thingy should first look if hiddenPasswordInput.value is empty and copy the visible field instead in that case.
 - [ ] Add a button to clear the clipboard.
 - [ ] Rather than using Console.Error.WriteLine et al. in many places I should inject the ILogger and use that.
 - [ ] I should have some sort of error callback for the email notifications and/or add an API endpoint only available on localhost that sends a test email.
+- [ ] Limit the amount of data the process is logging onto the console in production.